 I’m member of the City Council of my home town, Moss (28 000 inhabitants), very nicely situated by the Oslo Fjord, 60 km south east of Oslo.
 My party is a small, but rather lively radical (ex-)Maoist party, the Red Electoral Alliance (RV).

-Joe Pateman is studying politics at the University of Nottingham, with a specific interest in the disciplines of Marxist political theory and International Political Economy (IPE).
+Joe Pateman is a PhD student, Universality of Nottingham, UK, with a specific interest in the disciplines of Marxist political theory and International Political Economy (IPE).
 Joe has written several essays from the Marxist perspective, on topics such as globalization, inequality, poverty, international relations, political strategy, racism and Hegemony.
 Joe is currently writing a dissertation that critically analyses the relationship between capitalism and democracy, and is planning on specialising within this area whilst pursuing an academic career In Politics.
 Joe studied overseas as an exchange student at the University of Hong Kong during the midst of the protests that occurred there in 2014.
 Joe has visited the Democratic People’s Republic of North Korea as a student ambassador, and is interested in bringing the North Korean ideologies of Juche and Songun into mainstream western academic discourse.
 Joe authored an article in the journal ‘Studies in East European Thought’ on Lenin, see: Pateman, J. (2019) ‘Lenin without dogmatism’, Studies in East European Thought, 71(2), pp.99-117.

 Ken Williment is currently a branch manager at Halifax Public Libraries, where he and his team work with the local community to identify needs and deliver services to address them.
 Prior to this, he worked as a Community Development Manager, during and post Working Together Project.
 In this role, he worked closely with branch and service managers to integrate community-led approaches within library staff work.
 Ken has written on community-led approaches on the Social Justice Librarian blog, and has written numerous journal articles in Canada, United States, Sweden, the UK and France.
 He has also co-published a book on Community-Led work with John Pateman.